 SIGNIFICANCE: The most recent quarter will always be undercounted due to lagging claims and therefore is not displayed.
-POS spending in the last quarter of the FY is routinely the peak of POS spending for the year and so this should not be interpreted as a trend so much as part of the annual billing cycle.
+POS spending in the last quarter of the FY is routinely the peak of Non-Medicaid spending for the year and so this should not be interpreted as a trend so much as part of the annual billing cycle.
+The most recent reported quarters include some DSS clinic option funding for CCBHC.